Homemade Mayonnaise Recipe Success!

 I couldn’t get myself to stand over that blender for a day and a half while I slowly poured the stinkin’ oil in drop by drop, so I just did a slow-ish stream, and used my Bosch blender with the hole in the top which slowed it down a little more.
 I was so excited that it finally came out with a nice whipped consistency!

 Not only is it yummy just on a sandwich, but I also use it in things like deviled eggs, homemade ranch dressing, this yummy broccoli salad, chicken casserole, cole slaw, egg salad, chicken salad, old fashioned bologna mix, etc.

 “Why is it yellow?”

 I don’t have a clue how to make this come out white in color, especially when I’m using my super nutritious orange farm fresh egg yolks and a squirt of mustard, but I don’t really care now that the taste is so wonderful!

 Kelly’s Easy Homemade Mayonnaise Recipe (Tastes Pretty Close to Hellmann’s!)

 - Here’s a tip I learned from the movie, Julie & Julia: for good results, always warm the bowl you’re making mayo in first, before adding the eggs, so in this case, I will set the blender container into a bowl of hot water for a few minutes before beginning.

 - Mix 3 egg yolks (preferably pastured eggs) in a blender for about a minute.
+I like using my Bosch to make it hands-free.
 (Readers have shared in the comments that they’ve had great success using their stick blenders in a small jar and they say it goes much faster!
 I love using this method, too.)

 - Add 1/2 to 1 T. lemon juice or raw apple cider vinegar (I prefer the lemon juice, but it definitely has a lemon twang to it, which I actually love the taste of.
 The vinegar has a twang, too, but not quite as noticeable, in my opinion.
 Use 1 T. for more flavor, or 1/2 T. if you want it very mild.)